 Why: To honor patron saint San Isidro Labrador and say thanksgiving prayers.

-The ultimate celebration of the abundance of harvest, Pahiyas Festival is the most colorful festival in May.
+The ultimate celebration of the abundance of harvest, Pahiyas Festival is the most colorful festival in May in Quezon, Philippines.
 Homes are decorated with fruits, veggies, flowers, and other yields.
 The most iconic decorations are the kiping, colorful leaf-shaped rice wafers, which are intricately arranged in various designs and patterns and hung on the front of houses, forming vibrant curtains of color.
 You may head to Lucban to check out the authentic celebration.
 There are also street performances, cultural shows, and food stalls offering a variety of local delicacies and specialties.

-10. Cooper’s Hill Cheese Rolling Festival
+9. Cooper’s Hill Cheese Rolling Festival

-When: 27th May
+When: 26th May

 Where: Gloucestershire, England